sudharsan13296/Awesome-Meta-Learning/README.md

 ## Contributions

-Contributions are most welcome, if you have any suggestions and imporvements, please create an issue or raise a pull request.
+Contributions are most welcome, if you have any suggestions and improvements, please create an issue or raise a pull request.